dpopkov/sprng/sh4b/springdemoone/README.md

 1. Define the dependency interface and class
 2. Create a constructor in your class for injections
 3. Configure the dependency injection in Spring config file

+### Development Process - Setter Injection

+1. Create setter method(s) in your class for injection
+2. Configure the dependency injection in Spring config class